rankyn/xivlauncher

 [ COPR Repo: rankyn/xivlauncher ]

-XIVLauncher is functionally the same as the latest flatpak release.
-I used slightly newer git commits to avoid a bug with version checking, which doesn't apply to native builds.
+XIVLauncher is the same as the latest flatpak release.
 This package is XIVLauncher outside of the sandbox.
 This makes it possible to run ACT, and easier to set up IINACT, for example.
 It might also have slightly better performance, depending on system libraries.

 This is based on the main branch XIVLauncher4rpm.